 - Add milk to the bottle until almost full.
 I use Organic Valley Whole Milk.
 It has a wonderful flavor.

 - Microwave the bottle until it just starts to bubble and swell.
 That’s a little over 2 minutes in my microwave.
 Scalding the milk is necessary to prep it to mingle better with the yogurt cultures.
 Keep an eye on it since these tapered bottles can overflow easily in the microwave.

 - Remove and stir with a wooden chopstick.
-Since microwaves can heat unevenly, this helps make sure all the milk gets hot.
+Since microwaves heat unevenly, this helps make sure all the milk gets hot.

 - Set aside to cool and loosely set the lid on top .
 This keeps out the yeast in the air.

-- Put the lids on loosely and let set bottles in an Instant Pot full of water on the Yogurt > 8 Hour setting adjusted to 3 hours.
+- Put the lids on loosely and let bottles sit in an Instant Pot full of water on the Yogurt > 8 Hour setting adjusted to 4 hours.
 The loose lid allows for swelling resulting from bacterial activity, and keeps out the yeast in the air.
 With the bottles in the pot, the water should leave about 2 inches of the top of the bottle uncovered.
 Don’t put the lid in the Instant Pot.

 - Remove from the Pot, and stir well with the chopstick.
 This will remove any lumps that may have formed during incubation.

 - Tighten the lids, refrigerate and drink when chilled.
 Shake well before pouring.
 Sealed, a bottle keeps for about two weeks in the fridge.

 What I really like about this recipe is that the yogurt doesn’t get overly tart and tastes great right out of the bottle.
 But it has many other uses: